 Teaching people what lies beneath the waves allows Avila to preserve key parts of her identity and reach out to others.
 Like a larval fish that has dispersed far from its spawning ground, Avila has traveled far from her birthplace in Ecuador.
 She’s incorporated bilingual English and Spanish components into elementary school presentations.
 She also uses videos and social media to reach a wider audience.
 She was a guest on a Facebook Live event for the NOAA Okeanos Explorer, and is starting a video blog about her fieldwork experiences.

 Learning how to connect with different communities through various platforms helps Avila conduct research to assist the Oregon fishing community.
 Commercial rockfish fisheries are important for several coastal Oregon communities.
 However, where the animals spread to, and whether fished populations are genetically diverse, are currently not taken into account for management.

 “If there is more [genetic] diversity, there is a better chance of [rockfish] being able to survive changing conditions,” Avila says.
-“If we better understand how ocean currents connect fisheries and marine reserves, we can design better marine reserves and better management plans.”
+“If we better understand how ocean currents connect fisheries, marine reserves, and other ocean areas, we can design better management plans.”

 Armed with science communication and outreach tools, Avila can work with resource managers and fishermen to create new management plans that protect genetic diversity while keeping the fishery open.

 Yaamini Venkataraman is a volunteer social media intern for NOAA’s Office of National Marine Sanctuaries and a graduate student at the University of Washington.